Where Cultures Connect

 Already home to more than 80 cutting edge bioscience companies, Frederick County now has the second largest cluster of bioscience companies in Maryland.
-As part of the research triangle of the National Institutes of Health, Johns Hopkins Hospital and Frederick National Lab’s FFRDC, this location gives companies unparalleled access to some of the most cited researchers and top influencers in the world.
+As part of the research hub of the National Institutes of Health, Johns Hopkins Hospital and Frederick National Lab’s FFRDC, this location gives companies unparalleled access to some of the most cited researchers and top influencers in the world.
 Frederick County is also part of the BioHealth Capital Region Initiative to be a Top 3 Biotech Hub by 2023.

 Bioscience Workforce & Higher Education

 Access to four quality higher education facilities ensure that an available biotechnology and life science workforce remains top-notch.
 The County’s higher education institutions – Mount Saint Mary’s University, Hood College, and Frederick Community College (FCC) have supported the growing need for higher education in biotechnology fields.
 Mount Saint Mary’s offers a Master of Science in Biotechnology and Management graduate program and Hood offers a Biomedical Science Masters program.
 FCC also offers a transfer option in STEM with concentrations in biology, chemistry or engineering and enrollment numbers continue to increase.